pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 change [score v] by (1)
 ```

-Use the blue help bar to expand the help panel, and find the Python
+Use the Scratch/Python help content to find the Python code which does
-code which does the same job.
+the same job.

 {{< learner-task >}}